 What is the Student Direct Stream?

-The Student Direct Stream (SDS) is a way of obtaining a study permit quicker.
+The Student Direct Stream (SDS) is a way of obtaining a study permit more quicker.
 The processing time can be as short as 20 calendar days.
-To apply through the SDS you need to be a resident of one of the following countries:
+To apply through the SDS, you need to be a resident of one of the following countries:

-What are the minimum funds needed to support myself as a student?
+What are the minimum funds needed to support me as a student?

 Did You Know

-International students who are studying full-time and have a valid study permit may bring their spouse or common-law partners along with them.
-Not only that, but your partner will arrive in Canada on an open work visa, this allows them to work anywhere in Canada while you study.
+International students studying full-time and with valid study permits may bring their spouse or common-law partners along.
+Not only that, but your partner will arrive in Canada on an open work visa, which allows them to work anywhere in Canada while you study.

-It’s very important to have a detailed study plan that is logical and convincing enough to show the officer that the main purpose of you coming to Canada is to study.
-The program you choose needs to make sense to the immigration officer and you’ll need to give an explanation as to how the qualification you’re earning in Canada will help you when you return to your country of origin.
+It’s very important to have a detailed study plan that is logical and convincing enough to show the officer that the main purpose of your coming to Canada is to study.
+The program you choose needs to make sense to the immigration officer, and you’ll need to explain how the qualification you’re earning in Canada will help you when you return to your country of origin.

-The failure of doing the above is one of the most common reasons for the refusal of a study visa.
-Beyond the reason mentioned, proof of finance and lack of authentic documents are also on the list of reasons why your visa can be denied.
+The failure to do the above is one of the most common reasons for refusing a study visa.
+Beyond the reason mentioned, proof of finance and lack of authentic documents are also why your visa can be denied.